Vonage-Community/blog-sms-csharp-realestate/README.md

 ### Setting the Phone Numbers

 You'll need to set the `To` and `From` phone numbers that the application uses.
-You can find this by going to the `Controllers` folder and editing line 33 and 34 in the `HomeController.cs` file.
+You can find this by going to the `Controllers` folder and editing the line in the `HomeController.cs` file.

 ### Running the Application